opensearch-project/neural-search/DEVELOPER_GUIDE.md

 }
 ```

 The reason for this is that neural-search uses k-NN zip artifact from maven, and that artifact doesn't have native libraries.
 It's possible to install k-NN locally and build those native libraries (like Nmslib).
-For intruction on how to do this please check instruction from [k-NN plugin repository.](https://github.com/opensearch-project/k-NN)
+For instructions on how to do this please check dev guide in [k-NN plugin repository.](https://github.com/opensearch-project/k-NN)

 ## Submitting Changes